Easy Piano Songs for Beginners

 On page 2, both hands drop down an octave, and I thinned out the left hand accompaniment a bit so as not to be too heavy.
 By the way, there is nothing particularly EASY about this little arrangement.

-Here is the same basic arrangement, with a much easier left hand, just a single page:
+Here is the same basic arrangement, just a single page: